-\ linkType (alternative to \targetArtefactTypes)\ allows specifying a link ID to display all artefacts linked to the current artefact on the chart.
-For more information about links, refer to Artefact Links.
-You can specify the direction of the link to follow with the linkDirection attribute: OUT (default) follows links to other artefacts IN follows links to this artefacts

-- onlyDirectChildren (optional, default: false) includes artefacts that are direct children of the current artefact when set to true, or all descendants of the current artefact when set to false. - colorFromIndicator (optional, default: none) uses the specified indicator's colour scale to assign a colour to each item drawn on the chart.
+- linkType (alternative to targetArtefactTypes) allows specifying a link ID to display all artefacts linked to the current artefact on the chart.
+For more information about links, refer to Artefact Links. - linkDirection is used to specify the direction of the link in which to follow : - OUT (default) follows links to other artefacts - IN follows links to this artefacts - onlyDirectChildren (optional, default: false) includes artefacts that are direct children of the current artefact when set to true, or all descendants of the current artefact when set to false. - colorFromIndicator (optional, default: none) uses the specified indicator's colour scale to assign a colour to each item drawn on the chart.